6 steps you need to take to apply to university

 Courteney from Ucas suggests that you "do further research about accommodation, student life and maybe even managing money whilst you wait for your offers to come through.
 Prepare and practice for interviews in case you get invited for one too!"

-You can find a bit more detail about when you’ll hear back from the universities you’ve applied to here, and get a behind-the-scenes look at how your university application is processed in this article.
+You can find a bit more detail about when you’ll hear back from the universities you’ve applied to here.